jrenaud90/TidalPy/Documentation/utilities_x/index.md

 # Utilities (`Utilities_x`)

-_Updated: 2026-09-15_
+_Updated: 2026-09-16_

-`TidalPy.Utilities_x` is the shared infrastructure every other module is built on.
-It provides is the machinery the physics modules would otherwise each reinvent.
-The base classes that give every object logging, configuration export, and binary serialization; the numerical primitives the inner loops call; and the conversions, constants, and plotting helpers that sit at the boundary between a calculation and a person reading its result.
+`TidalPy.Utilities_x` contains the shared infrastructure the other modules are built on: the base classes that give every object logging, configuration export, and binary serialization; the numerical primitives the inner loops call; and the conversions, constants, and plotting helpers.

-It is worth knowing what lives here even if you never import it directly, because its conventions show up everywhere else.
-Every model class in TidalPy has `get_config_dict`, `save_config`, `save_binary`, and `load_binary`.
-They are inherited from the base classes defined in this module.
-Every version check that refuses to load a stale file, every log line, and every non-dimensionalized radius traces back here.
+Every model class in TidalPy inherits `get_config_dict`, `save_config`, `save_binary`, and `load_binary` from the base classes defined here, along with its schema-version check and its logging.

 | Page | Covers |
 |---|---|